-Shola Amoo discusses making a highly subjective coming-of-age tale that’s set over three distinct locations that were important to him in his own teen years.
+In this interview, Shola Amoo discusses The Last Tree, making a highly subjective coming-of-age tale that’s set over three distinct locations that were important to him in his own teen years.

 One of the best coming-of-age stories at the 2019 Sundance London Film Festival was Shola Amoo’s semi-autobiographical sophomore feature.
 The Last Tree tells the story of Femi during three seminal points in his youth: growing up with a foster mum in Lincolnshire, his teen years spent in London with his birth mother, and returning to his birthplace of Lagos as a young adult.

-At the festival, I sat down with Amoo to discuss using subjective film techniques to tell such a personal story.
+At the festival, I sat down with Amoo to interview him about The Last Tree, using subjective film techniques to tell such a personal story.

 Seventh Row (7R): How did you and your DP work together to devise the film’s stylised aesthetic?

-Shola Amoo (SA): Me and my DP, Stil Williams, have collaborated before.
+Shola Amoo: Me and my DP, Stil Williams, have collaborated before.
 We worked on a Sundance short called Dear Mr. Shakespeare.

 We wanted to keep the aesthetic of Dear Mr. Shakespeare but evolve it.
 The aesthetic of Dear Mr. Shakespeare is very fluid, with constant movement.
 It worked with the energy of the piece.
 We felt that The Last Tree would similarly require a real injection of kinetic energy and pace.
 That aligned with the idea of telling a narrative from a single character’s perspective and then building everything around that perspective, which meant being able to follow characters over long, developing shots.